 Yes.
 If you qualify for other benefits, such as Social Security disability, then you can receive both individual unemployability compensation from the VA as well as disability benefits from the Social Security Administration.
 For these types of benefits, there is no offset.
 If you receive another type of benefits – such as payments from disability insurance – then you should consult with a lawyer to determine how it will impact your TDIU and SSDI or SSI benefits.

 Bross & Frankel represents individuals with disabilities who are seeking Social Security, long-term disability, short-term disability, and veterans disability benefits.
 Our law firm can help you determine your eligibility for each type of compensation, and advocate for you throughout the disability determination process.
-To learn more, give our law office a call for a free initial consultation.
+To learn more, contact our law office today at 856-795-8880 for a complimentary consultation, or view an SSDI lawyer office near you.

 How We Can Help